awslabs/amazon-ecr-credential-helper/README.md

 `src/github.com/awslabs/amazon-ecr-credential-helper`, then run `make`.
 The resulting binary can be found in `bin/local/docker-credential-ecr-login`.

+Or if you already have Docker environment, just clone this repository anywhere and run `make docker`.
+This command builds the binary by Go inside docker container and output it to local directory.
+With `TARGET_GOOS` environment variable, you can also cross complie the binary.

 ## Troubleshooting

 Logs from the Amazon ECR Docker Credential Helper are stored in `~/.ecr/log`.